What is COVID-19?

 It is recommended that people with symptoms of coronavirus get tested.
 If you are experiencing new symptoms that you think may be from coronavirus, let your doctor know and discuss getting tested.
 You can also visit covid19.lacounty.gov/testing or call 2-1-1 to schedule a same-day or next-day appointment for free testing.

 If you have been in close contact with someone with COVID-19, it is recommended that you get a test.
 This is to see if you are infected and could have infected others.
 Note that you will still need to stay in quarantine even if your test is negative.
 See Guidance Based on Test Results (PDF) for more information.

 People who do not have symptoms do not need to get tested for COVID-19 unless they are a close contact with someone who has COVID-19.

 There is no specific treatment for illness caused by COVID-19.
 However, many of the symptoms can be treated.
 Treatment is based on the patient’s condition.

 There is currently no vaccine to prevent novel coronavirus.
 Be aware of scam products for sale that make false claims to prevent or treat this infection.
 For more information see COVID Scams and Fraud.

 What can I do to protect myself and others from COVID-19?

-Practice social distancing in compliance with health officer orders.
-This means everyone should stay home unless they need to access essential services or are an essential worker.
+- Practice social or physical distancing.
 Whenever you are out, keep 6 feet apart from everyone else as much as possible.

 - Wash your hands with soap and water for at least 20 seconds, especially after going to the bathroom; before eating; and after blowing your nose, coughing, or sneezing.